 All or Nothing – Disruptive Innovation

 This brings us to disruptive innovation.
 It explores new technologies and as such is characterized by a high level of risk and uncertainty.
 Ironically, disruptive innovation often depends on incremental improvements, refinements modifications in complementary technologies.
 Due to the high risk factor, smaller companies or start-ups usually play important roles in disruptive innovation.
 On the positive side, you sometimes don’t need to compete for market share with disruptive innovation, rather you branch off and create your own market.
 And the eventual pay-off can often be spectacular – much greater than with incremental innovation.
-The Uber example, provided above, is an excellent case of disruptive innovation that payed off big.
+The Uber example, provided above, is an excellent case of a disruptive innovation strategy that payed off big.

 Since it’s generally a complex, lengthy process, with big ups and downs, the criteria used to evaluate a radical idea should not be the same as those applied to incremental innovations.
 Whereas incremental innovation examples often have a formal, phase-gate development model, disruptive innovation usually requires an informal, flexible model, especially in the early stages, due to the many uncertainties.
 Viewing ideas associated with high uncertainty from the perspective of mainstream business and traditional trajectories either gives a false sense of security or leads to prematurely rejecting good ideas.
 You can switch to a more formal model in the later stages, after these uncertainties have been minimized.